rstudio/tfdeploy/index.md

   outputs = list(scores = y))
 ```

-Once the model is exported, the same exact process used with the exported Keras MNIST model can be used to locally serve and test this TensorFlow model.
+Once the model is exported, the same process of using `serve_savedmodel` can be used, and the same HTTP requests demonstrated in the Keras example can be used against the tensorflow model.

 Model Deployment
 ----------------